litecoinsilver/bitaddress.org/README.md

 # bitaddress.org
-JavaScript Client-Side Bitcoin Wallet Generator
+JavaScript Client-Side Litecoin Silver Testnet Wallet Generator

-Now Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Litecoin Silver Testnet addresses and their corresponding private key can be conveniently generated in a web browser.

 The bitaddress.org project provides an all-in-one HTML document with embedded